Skip to content

 Default: N/A

-• The 3forge AMI endpoint that triggers the build auth request.
+• The 3forge endpoint that triggers the build auth request

 oauth.debug